teymourb/Batman-v-Superman-IMAX-Restorer/README.md

 <br>

 #### INSTRUCTIONS:
 - Extract the zip file in a drive where you have at least 160 GB of free space
+- Launch *Batman-v-Superman-IMAX-Restorer.bat* and disregard the unknow publisher prompt
 - Select your source rip .mkv file when prompted
 - Select your destination folder for the output file
 - If prompted to accept or decline a command towards the end of the encoding, enter y for yes